Saratoga campaign: Mounting difficulties

-Realizing that he now had a serious supply problem, Burgoyne decided to act on a suggestion that Baron Riedesel had made to him in July.
+Realizing that he now had a serious supply problem, Burgoyne decided to act on a suggestion that Riedesel had made to him in July.
 Riedesel, whose forces Burgoyne had stationed at Castleton for a time while he was at Skenesboro, had observed that the area was rich in draft animals and horses, which might be seized for the army's benefit (including the mounting of Riedesel's currently unmounted dragoons).
 Pursuing this idea, Burgoyne sent Colonel Friedrich Baum's regiment to obtain supplies from the armory in Bennington, Vermont on August 9, along with some Brunswick dragoons.
 Most of Baum's detachment never returned from the August 16 Battle of Bennington, and the reinforcements he had sent after them came back after they were ravaged in the same battle, which deprived Burgoyne of nearly 1,000 men and the much-needed supplies.
 What Burgoyne had been unaware of was that St. Clair's calls for militia support following the withdrawal from Ticonderoga had been answered, and General John Stark had placed 2,000 men at Bennington.
 Stark's force enveloped Baum's at Bennington, killing him and capturing much of his detachment.

 The death of Jane McCrea and the Battle of Bennington, besides acting as rallying cries for the Americans, had another important effect.
 Burgoyne blamed his Indian and Canadian allies for McCrea's death, and, even after the Indians had lost 80 of their number at Bennington, Burgoyne showed them no gratitude.
 As a result, Langlade, La Corne, and most of the Indians left the British camp, leaving Burgoyne with fewer than 100 Indian scouts.
 Burgoyne was left with no protection in the woods against the American rangers.
 Burgoyne would later blame La Corne for deserting him, while La Corne countered that Burgoyne never respected the Indians.
 In the British Parliament, Lord Germain sided with La Corne.